 Botanical Name: Cordyline australis ‘Red Star’

-The palm and sword-like dark burgundy foliage of this cordyline variety make for an excellent indoor addition.
+The palm and sword-like dark burgundy foliage of this cordyline variety makes for an excellent indoor addition.
 When mature, the plant also produces fragrant white flower spikes.

 9. Bolero Tricolor